 - The following are the settings that are included in a snapshot setup: focus mode, EV shift value, white balance mode, flash mode, ISO sensitivity, AF Area, Metering, Flash Intensity, Flash Assist, Filter, Sharpness, Saturation, and Contrast. - Note that snapshots recorded with this camera only can be used to create a BEST SHOT user setup. - You can have up to 999 BEST SHOT user setups in the camera's built-in memory at one time. - You can check the current setup of a scene by displaying the various setting menus. - BEST SHOT snapshot user setups are stored in camera built-in memory in the folder named "SCENE".
-File names are assigned automatically using one of the formats shown below, depending on your camera model.
+File names are assigned automatically using the format "UEZ70nnn.JPE", where "nnn" is a value from 000 through 999.